wakaru44/chrome-ext-cura-a-la-insensibilidad/README.md

 So you will have to install it manually:

 - [download](https://github.com/wakaru44/chrome-ext-cura-a-la-insensibilidad/raw/master/packages/chrome-ext-cura-a-la-insensibilidad.zip) the zipfile with the extension from the [packages](https://github.com/wakaru44/chrome-ext-cura-a-la-insensibilidad/raw/master/packages/chrome-ext-cura-a-la-insensibilidad.zip)
+- Uncompress the zip in whatever folder you want.
+Remember it.
 - go to "Extensions" in your chrome
 - Enable "Developer mode" or "Modo desarrollador" (top right corner of the page)
 - Click the button "Add unpacked extension" or "Añadir extesion desempaquetada" and go to that folder.

+and you are good to go.